 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Planning a trip to Disney World can be overwhelming.
 The wide range of hotels, dining, and ticket options is enough to make your head spin.
-On top of that, Disney uses terminology and systems that don’t exist in the real world.
-It’s enough to make you want to throw up your hands in despair.
-But, never fear: my Step by Step Guide to Planning Your First Disney World Trip and Quick Tips for Planning a Disney World Trip can help make sense of it all.
-To help you determine whether to stay on or off property, read this post.
-Today, to help you further plan your trip, I’m giving you this guide to Disney World’s Fastpass+ system.
-This article will answer all of your questions about this extremely useful, but not always understood, system designed to save you time standing in lines.
+Today, to help you further plan your trip, I’m sharing my guide to Disney World’s Fastpass+ system.
+This will answer all of your questions about this extremely useful, but not always understood, system designed to save you time standing in lines.

-Please note, however, that we are only talking about the Fastpass+ system at Disney World.
+Please note, we are only talking about the Fastpass+ system at Disney World.
 The Fastpass system at Disneyland in California works completely differently.
 Don’t confuse the two.

 What is Disney World’s Fastpass+ System?

-Disney World’s Fastpass+ is basically a reservation system which allows you to schedule a time to experience a particular ride, show, or other attraction at one of the four Disney World theme parks during your trip.
+Disney World’s Fastpass+ is basically a reservation system which allows you to schedule a time to experience a particular ride, show, or other attraction at one of the four Disney World theme parks.
 For rides, your Fastpass will give you a one hour window during which you can go on the ride once without waiting in the standby line.
+Your Fastpass won’t guarantee you get to go to the very front of the line, but it will allow you to go through a shorter line so you get on the ride much faster than if you waited in the standby line.
+Typically, with Fastpass, you can expect to wait less than 20 minutes for a ride regardless of how long the standby wait time is.
 For shows, it will allow you priority entrance for a particular show time.
-Your Fastpass won’t guarantee you get to go to the very front of the line, but it will allow you to go through a shorter priority line to get on the ride much faster than if you waited in the standby line.
-Typically, with Fastpass, you can expect to wait less than 20 minutes for a ride regardless of how long the standby wait time is.

-What Are the Benefits of Using Disney World’s Fastpass+ System?
+What Are the Benefits of Using Disney World’s Fastpass+?

 The biggest benefit of using Disney World’s Fastpass+ is that it will save you a considerable amount of time waiting for the most popular rides.
 Using the system effectively can save you hours a day during busier times of the year.
-This will allow you to do more during your trip.
-It will also make your trip more pleasant because you will spend less time standing in lines.
-Less time waiting in line means happier kids, happier parents, and more fun for the whole family.
+This lets you do more during your trip.
+It will also make your trip more pleasant because less time waiting in line means happier kids, happier parents, and more fun for the whole family.

 How Do I Make Fastpass+ Reservations?

-You can access the Fastpass+ system through the My Disney Experience (MDE) app, which you can download onto your smartphone for free.
-The app will allow you to make and modify your fastpasses.
-You can also see what fastpasses you have already made and what fastpasses are available on the app.
-The MDE app will also help you to keep track of your dining reservations and other Disney World plans.
+You can access the Fastpass+ system through the My Disney Experience (MDE) app, which you can download to your smartphone for free.
+The app allows you make and modify your fastpasses.
+You can also see what fastpasses you have already made and what fastpasses are available.
 Once you have made your fastpasses, the app will link them to either your Magicband or your park ticket.
+The MDE app can also help you keep track of your dining reservations and other Disney World plans.

 How Do I Redeem My Fastpasses?

-When you are at the parks and your fastpass window opens, go to the entrance of the ride and look for the Fastpass line entrance.
-Tap your Magicband or park ticket on the mouse head turnstile and enter the line.
-If you have questions or trouble, there is usually a Castmember stationed at the entrance of the fastpass line who can help you.
+When your fastpass window opens, go to the ride or show and look for the Fastpass entrance.
+Tap your Magicband or park ticket on the Mickey head turnstile and enter the line.
+If you have questions or trouble, there is usually a Castmember stationed at the entrance of the fastpass line to help you.
 Please remember, that the turnstile will not allow you to enter until your fastpass window opens.
 Typically, you will be given a small grace period of 5-15 minutes after your window closes to still use your fastpass in the event you are running a tad late.

 Is There a Charge to Use Fastpass+?

-No. The Fastpass+ system is free to use for Disney World guests.
+No. Fastpass+ is free to use for Disney World guests.
 It is included in the price of your park tickets.

 When Can I Start Reserving Fastpasses?